 - dotnet.microsoft.com/download.

-- Select the .NET version you want to install (Runtime or SDK).
-In my case SDK because I’m going to develop applications.
+- Pick the .NET version you want (Runtime or SDK).
+In my case SDK, since I’ll be building apps.

 Download the installer:

-- Choose the option for your operating system (Windows x64 for most users).
+- Pick the option matching your OS (Windows x64 for most users).

 Run the installer:

-- Follow the on-screen instructions to complete the installation.
-If updating, I choose “Repair”.
+- Follow the on-screen instructions to complete the install.
+If updating, I pick “Repair”.

-- In my case the following products were installed (April ‘25 update):
+- In my case the following products were installed (Apr'25 update):

 luis@kymeraw:~ ❯ dotnet --version